-- Incorporate variable widths of medians and include plants and landscape materials characteristic of the various landscape types found along this segment (A). - Preserve existing median width as described in the Design Criteria or separate eastbound or westbound lanes by a preferred distance of 80' to 1,500' (B).
-A minimum median width that allows a clear zone without guardrail or barriers is described in the Design Criteria. - Preserve the existing vertical separation as described in the Design Criteria or separate eastbound and westbound lanes by at least 6' in elevation in locations where it is difficult to achieve the desired horizontal separation (C, D). - Look to Vail Pass as a design precedent for substantial and variable median widths, successful landscape revegetation, and the integration of recreation and habitat within the median and right-of-way (A).
+- Incorporate variable widths of medians and include plants and landscape materials characteristic of the various landscape types found along this segment (A). - Preserve the existing median width as described in the Design Criteria or separate eastbound and westbound lanes by a preferred distance of 80' to 1,500' (B).
+A minimum median width that allows a clear zone without guard rail or barriers is described in the Design Criteria. - Preserve the existing vertical separation as described in the Design Criteria or separate eastbound and westbound lanes by at least 6'in elevation in locations where it is difficult to achieve the desired horizontal separation.
+Vertical separation should be achieved primarily by earthwork solutions.
+Where strictly earthwork solutions are not possible, use a combination of earthwork and small structured walls or structured solutions (C, D, E). - Look to Vail Pass as a design precedent for substantial and variable median widths, successful landscape revegetation, and the integration of habitat within the median and rightof-way (A).